christinichka/Dev-Diary/README.md

 #### The date format for this log is MM-DD-YYYY

+__05/24/2021__
+I have not been able to smoothly figure out how to add a new Java project from IntelliJ to an existing GitHub Repository so today was the day I thought I'd take time to work through it.
+I initially struggled.
+I kept getting an error that said "error: failed to push some refs to 'GITHUB URL'."
+Basically my repo only had a ReadMe file and my local file had the project files including the package and classes.
+Since the two had unrelated files it was not liking me wanting to push to that repo.
+These are the steps I took to rememdy the issue (thanks to Stack Overflow and my ability to combine multiple answers):

+**********
+1. git init -b main to initialize an empty Git repository in the local project on my computer
+2. git remote add origin GITHUB REPO URL
+3. git pull origin main --allow-unrelated-histories to allow for the local files to be added to the repo despite unrelated files.
+4. git push --set-upstream origin main
+5. git add . to add all of the files since none of them had previously been commited
+6. git status to check that the files were added into the staging area
+7. git commit -m "Commit message" to git ready to push to the repo
+8. git push
+**********

 __05/21/2021__
 Hands on with Java Unit Testing (Junit) in Intellij.
 Made unit tests to test if the code outputs balanced square brackets or not.
 I used the TDD method I learned last unit while testing with JavaScript, and made tests then built my code to make it pass.
 So far this testing seemed a lot easier than the JavaScript testing, but I am just learning the basics.
 I chose to mostly use AssertTrue and AssertFalse for these tests as they seemed like a good fit of judging if the square brackets were there and matching pairs, or not.